Interstate 395 (Virginia–District of Columbia): Shirley Highway

-Interstate Highway through Washington DC
+Interstate Highway through Washington, D.C.

-Original plans called for I-95 to travel through Washington DC and Prince George's County, Maryland, toward the northeastern portion of the Capital Beltway, from which I-95 presently continues its northbound route.
-However, neighborhood opposition in DC halted this plan in 1977, diverting planned funding toward construction of the Washington Metro.
+Original plans called for I-95 to travel through Washington, D.C. and Prince George’s County, toward the northeastern portion of the Capital Beltway (I-495), from which I-95 presently continues its northbound route.
+However, neighborhood opposition in D.C. halted this plan in 1977, diverting planned funding toward construction of the Washington Metro.
 The only remnant of the Maryland extension is a series of ramp stubs near College Park, which now lead to a park and ride.
 The portion of I-95 within the beltway became I-395, while the eastern half of the beltway was redesignated I-95 (and, later, cosigned I-95/I-495).
-I-395 terminates in Washington DC at a traffic signal at US 50, which is New York Avenue, near Mount Vernon Square.
+I-395 terminates in Washington, D.C. at a traffic signal at Route 50, which is New York Avenue, near Mount Vernon Square.